danadigun/foko/README.md

 ## How to use

 1. Open two terminal windows
-2. CD.. into 'server' and run 'node server' or 'nodemon server'
+2. CD.. into 'server' and run 'node server' or 'nodemon server' server runs on port 3450
 3. CD.. into 'client' and run 'ng serve -o'
-4. Point your browser to http://localhost:3450
+4. Point your browser to http://localhost:4200
 5. Create an account and start chatting.

 ##  Live Deployments